UK Indefinite Leave to Remain Tools

 Visa Routes for ILR: Route-Specific Guidelines

-The Indefinite Leave to Remain assessment compares your immigration history against the rules set out in Appendix Settlement, Appendix FM, Appendix Long Residence and route-specific Appendices of the UK Immigration Rules.
+The Indefinite Leave to Remain assessment compares your immigration history against the rules set out in Appendix Settlement, Appendix FM, the Long Residence rules and route-specific Appendices of the UK Immigration Rules.
 Below is a summary of what each route requires.

 Skilled Worker and Health and Care Worker ILR Requirements